ohata-toast/RDS/en/console-guide.md

 * If you don't want extra charges, be aware of the backup cycle.
 * Performance may be degraded during backups.
 * It is recommended to back up during when service load is low.
-* TOAST RDS supports restoration at a specified point of time.
+* NHN Cloud RDS supports restoration at a specified point of time.
     If the size of binary logs and retention period is too short, restoring to a specific time may be difficult.
 * DB instances under restoration cannot be backed up.